 Payment methods for nursing home care can vary as much as the prices themselves.
 First off, it's important to note that while Medicare can provide some coverage for nursing home expenses, it can only be a primary payment method if the nursing home stay is going to be brief.
 Indeed, Medicare will only cover nursing home stays for a maximum of 100 days.
 As we learned above, that length of time is sufficient to cover the expenses of three in 10 seniors who spend time in nursing home facilities.
 For the other 70 percent of patients, though, payment will have to come primarily from somewhere else.

-Medicaid can only be a last resort because it requires that a senior will have nearly exhausted their finances and personal assets before it can be used to cover nursing home care.
+Because it requires that a senior will have nearly exhausted their finances and personal assets before it can be used to cover nursing home care, Medicaid is a last resort.
 In other words, families should not only keep Medicaid out of their plans for paying for long-term care, but try to actively avoid reaching the point where Medicaid funding would kick in.

 One common strategy is to start paying for long-term care insurance.
 Check with your insurance company to learn more about their available long-term care policies for seniors.
 Many long-term care policies will only cover nursing home care, which means they won't kick in to help pay for lower-level senior care (i.e. in-home care, independent living, or assisted living).

 Still, considering the expense of nursing home care, it is worth speaking with an insurance agent to find out what kind of coverage an elderly loved one can get in this realm.
 Insurance can help greatly to lessen the blow of paying for nursing care-especially on a long-term basis.
 Usually, you will not be able to buy these types of insurance policy after a senior moves into a nursing home facility, so looking into them and planning for them when your elderly loved ones are still healthy is essential.